William F. Harrah College of Hospitality: History

 UNLV's hotel management program began in 1967, when the school was called Nevada Southern University.
 At the time, the program only had two full time employees and relied heavily on part-time workers from the Strip, a practice that continued for years as the college grew.
 In 1969, founding dean Jerry Vallen established the newly-renamed College of Hotel Administration as a stand-alone program.
 In 1989 the college was officially named for William F. Harrah, in recognition of a $5 million gift from his widow.

 In 2007, the college received a $2.5 million gift from Caesar's Entertainment, which in 2005 had been acquired by Harrah’s Entertainment, toward the construction of a hospitality-focused academic building on the UNLV campus.
 Fundraising for the building subsequently stalled due to a nationwide economic downturn.

-In 2013-14, the College of Hospitality revived the long-delayed project and began fundraising for Hospitality Hall—a 93,500 square feet academic facility with some 10 classroom spaces, a café, meeting and event space, and a 2,800 square-foot learning kitchen.
+In 2013-14, the College of Hospitality revived the long-delayed project and began fundraising for a 93,500 square feet academic facility with some 10 classroom spaces, a café, meeting and event space, and a 2,800 square-foot learning kitchen.
 Joining Caesar’s as Hospitality Hall “Founders” were Las Vegas Sands, Konami Gaming, MGM Resorts International, Boyd Gaming Corporation, Stations Casinos, J. Willard and Alice S. Marriott Foundation, and the Engelstad Family Foundation.
 Founders’ gifts, along with additional industry partner donations, have helped the Harrah College of Hospitality move closer to its private funding goal.
 Matching funds by the State of Nevada also helped construction move forward.
 The building opened in January 2018.